SQream/sqream_docs/guides/third_party_tools/sas_viya.rst

       :language: sas
       :caption: Sample SAS program
       :linenos:
-      :emphasize-lines: 11,12,13
+      :emphasize-lines: 11

    This sample program does several things:

-      * Line 10: Start a JDBC session named ``sqlib``, associated with the SQream DB driver
+      * Line 10: Start a JDBC session named ``sqlib``, associated with the SQream DB driver.
+This statement extends the SAS global LIBNAME statement so that you can assign a libref to your data source.
+This feature lets you reference a table in SQream DB directly in a DATA Step or SAS procedure.

-      * Line 11: Instruct SAS Viya where to find the SQream DB JDBC driver
+      * Line 11: Instruct SAS Viya where to find the SQream DB JDBC driver.
+This step is required because SAS Viya will not honor the SAS_ACCESS_CLASSPATH environment variable for this connection.

       *
          Lines 12-15: Associate the libref to be able to use it in the program as ``sqlib.tablename``.
 The libref will be ``sqlib`` and it will use the JDBC engine and connect to the ``sqream-cluster.piedpiper.com`` SQream DB cluster.